 Implant-Supported Bridges and Dentures

 Dental implants can also help support a denture bridge when you have multiple teeth missing (even all of your teeth missing).
 Rather than getting support from nearby teeth, an implant-supported bridge uses implants as its support system.
-A common type of denture implant is the All-On-4 (AO4) denture.
+A common types of denture implants are the All-On-4 (AO4) ang G4 dentures.
 With this prosthesis, the dentist inserts four or more implants to act as the anchors for the denture.

 Pros And Cons Of Dental Implants